From the Caribbean to Chicago on Christmas Eve (Winter Memories)

 When nearly 6 inches of snow fell on Nov.
 26-27, no one dreamed that they would not see bare ground again for 100 days!

-I stopped in Miami to register my immigrant arrival, and continued on to Chicago where I was scheduled to change planes for a short flight to a suburban city in Michigan.
+Having registered my immigrant arrival in Miami, I continued on to Chicago where I was scheduled to change planes for a short flight to a suburban city in Michigan.
 But Old Man Winter intercepted.
 He held me captive in the second-worst snowy December Chicago has ever seen, with temperatures below zero.

 First, he seduced me.
 Looking through the airplane window on our descent into Chicago O’Hare, I allowed myself to be mesmerized by the mysterious, shiny-white glitter framing everything below.
 I had seen it on Christmas postcards making beautiful structures look still more beautiful, and seeing it real for the first time was exhilarating.